rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 !!!
 Warning

-    There can be only one extended partition per physical disk, that is, a physical disk can have in the MBR partition table up to:
+    There can be only one extended partition per physical disk.
+That is, a physical disk can have in the MBR partition table up to:

     1. Three primary partitions plus one extended partition
     2. Four primary partitions

-    The extended partition cannot write data and format, and can only contain logical partitions.
-The largest physical disk that can be recognized by the MBR partition table is **2TB**.
+    The extended partition cannot write data and format and can only contain logical partitions.
+The largest physical disk that the MBR partition table can recognize is **2TB**.

 ![Breakdown into only 4 primary partitions](images/07-file-systems-001.png)